Morphological parsing: Orthographic

 Orthographic rules are general rules used when breaking a word into its stem and modifiers.
 An example would be: singular English words ending with -y, when pluralized, end with -ies.
 Contrast this to morphological rules which contain corner cases to these general rules.
 Both of these types of rules are used to construct systems that can do morphological parsing.

 Morphological

 Morphological rules are exceptions to the orthographic rules used when breaking a word into its stem and modifiers.
 An example would be while one normally pluralizes a word in English by adding 's' as a suffix, the word 'fish' does not change when pluralized.
 Contrast this to orthographic rules which contain general rules.
 Both of these types of rules are used to construct systems that can do morphological parsing.

 Various models of natural morphological processing have been proposed.
 Some experimental studies suggest that monolingual speakers process words as wholes upon listening to them, while their late bilinguals peers break words down into their corresponding morphemes, because their lexical representations are not as specific, and because lexical processing in the second language may be less frequent than processing the mother tongue.

+Applications

 Applications of morphological processing include machine translation, spell checker, and information retrieval.